CS-UoB-Individual-Project/CS-UoB-Individual-Project.github.io/ethics.md

 ### Blanket Ethics
-Blanket Ethics is an ethics application that we have submitted on behalf of the unit.
+Blanket Ethics is an ethics approval that we have obtained from a UREC on behalf of the unit.
 It covers many low concern aspects of projects _that require ethical approval_.
 We've just managed to do this already for you.

 Blanket Ethics covers projects that:
   * conduct a survey or interviews, e.g. for feedback, where the participant information remains anonymous.